judicial-processes-and-legal-systems

 Key Functions of Precedents in Civil Law

-- Consistency: Precedents promote uniformity in legal decisions, which fosters public confidence in the justice system.
+- Consistency: Precedents promote uniformity in legal outcomes, ensuring that similarly situated parties receive equal treatment.
+This fosters public confidence in the justice system.

-- Guidance: They provide judges with a roadmap for interpreting complex laws and regulations.
+- Guidance: They provide judges with a roadmap for interpreting complex laws, regulations, and contractual terms.
+In areas like commercial law, precedents help define standards of good faith and fair dealing.

-- Efficiency: By relying on established precedents, courts can resolve cases more quickly and efficiently.
+- Efficiency: By relying on established precedents, courts can resolve disputes more quickly.
+Parties often settle cases based on clear precedent, avoiding the time and expense of trial.

 The Role of Precedents in Criminal Law